Abu Ibrahim al-Hashimi al-Qurashi: Al-Qaeda and early career with the Islamic State

 He was released in 2009 under unclear circumstances.
-Following his release, he rejoined al-Qaeda and began to work under Abu Bakr al-Baghdadi, the group's new regional commander for Iraq.
+Following his release, al-Qurashi rejoined al-Qaeda's ISI and began to work under Abu Bakr al-Baghdadi, the group's new regional commander for Iraq.
+He was appointed Sharia official for the Mosul sector and later rose to al-Qaeda judge of Wilayat Ninawa (Ninawa Province, an entity proclaimed by insurgents).
 Shortly before the completion of the U.S. withdrawal from Iraq in 2011, one of al-Qurashi's brothers, Amer al-Mawla, was murdered, possibly by al-Qaeda.
 Amer had served as the head of the Turkmen Student Union at the University of Mosul at the time.
+Eventually, al-Qurashi joined the Sharia Commission and began acting as Abu Ali al-Anbari's "lieutenant".

-In 2014, al-Qurashi officially left al-Qaeda, reaffirming his loyalty to the Islamic State (which had previously operated as al-Qaeda's Iraqi branch).
+In 2013, disputes erupted between Abu Bakr al-Baghdadi's forces (by then transitioning from "ISI" to "ISIS") and the Syrian al-Nusra Front, resulting in violent clashes despite both factions being officially loyal to al-Qaeda.
+Amid this unrest, al-Qurashi was sent to Syria to bolster ISI's presence there and set up new local "detachments and institutes".
+In 2014, al-Qurashi officially left al-Qaeda, reaffirming his loyalty to the Islamic State (which had previously operated as ISI).
 He played a key part in the Islamic State's capture of Mosul in June 2014.
-He was one of the main Islamic State leaders who orchestrated the genocidal mass killings of Yazidis during the Sinjar massacre in August of that year.
+In the following Northern Iraq offensive (June 2014), he led IS forces in the capture of Tal Afar and later also commanded troops in the Battle of Zumar.
+Along with Abu Layth Al-Ansari, he was one of the main Islamic State leaders who orchestrated the genocidal mass killings of Yazidis during the Sinjar massacre in August of that year.
 The Islamic State also systematically enslaved captured Yazidi women; this move was controversial within the organization, with many Iraqi commanders opposing the practice.
 However, al-Qurashi was one of the most important supporters of the decision to revive slavery, and was backed by non-Iraqi IS members in this regard.
 By this point, he had risen to deputy of Abu Bakr al-Baghdadi, and was responsible for eliminating critics of the caliph within the Islamic State.
-At some point, he also served as justice minister for the Islamic State, and also acted as supervisor for the other ministeries.
+Furthermore, he became supervisor of Wilayat al-Iraq ("Iraq Province") and head of the Islamic State's treasury department after Abu 'Ala.
+At some point, he additionally served as justice minister for the Islamic State, and also acted as supervisor for the other ministries.
 His importance further increased after 2015 due to the deaths of several other leading IS commanders, leaving him as one of the organization's most important figures.
 A U.S. airstrike targeted him near Mosul in the same year; al-Qurashi lost his right leg in the attack.

-When IS began to lose more and more of its territory from 2016, al-Baghdadi ordered that the Islamic State should prepare for its return to an insurgency modus operandi.
-Al-Qurashi was put in charge of preserving the organization's finances and ideology in the face of repeated defeats.
-He was based at al-Qa'im until the town was attacked by Iraqi security forces in October 2017, whereupon he relocated to Syria.
-Following the Battle of Baghuz Fawqani, al-Baghdadi designated al-Qurashi as his successor.
-According to the Islamic State, al-Qurashi was a veteran in fighting against Western nations, being a religiously educated and experienced commander.
-He was described as "the scholar, the worker, the worshiper", a "prominent figure in jihad", and an "emir of war".